fschulze/check-tls-certs/README.rst

       You can add checks for alternative names by separating them with a slash, like example.com/www.example.com.

+      Wildcard domains are supported.

-      Exits with return code 3 when there are warnings and code 4 when there are errors.
+      Exits with return code 3 when there are warnings, code 4 when there are errors and code 5 when the domain definition contains errors.

     Options:
       -f, --file FILE  File to read domains from.
 One per line.
-      -v, --verbose / -q, --quiet  Toggle printing of infos for domains with no errors or warnings.
+      -v, --verbose    Increase verbosity.
+Can be used several times.
+Currently max verbosity is 2.
       --help           Show this message and exit.

 When domains are read from a file, lines starting with a ``#`` are ignored.
 If a line in a file ends in a ``/``, it is joined with the next line.